+This finding is consistent with a 2024 study by the California Stormwater Quality Association.
+The study compares the costs associated with four urban stormwater capture projects with their socioeconomic benefits.
+The study finds the value of the socioeconomic benefits provided by these projects exceeds their cost within the first year after project completion.
+In other words, each project assessed had a one-year payoff period.

 The Santa Ana Water Board also considered the cost of implementing Low-Impact Development (LID) treatment control measures to comply with the requirements of this Order.
-In a 2013 study, the County of Orange partnered with the Construction Industry Coalition on Water Quality to develop estimates of the costs of incorporating different combinations of LID Control measure.
+In a 2013 study, the County of Orange partnered with the Construction Industry Coalition on Water Quality to develop estimates of the costs of incorporating different combinations of LID control measures.
 The study found that, assuming no technical infeasibility constraints, the least-cost LID treatment control measures are infiltration and biofiltration systems, regardless of the volume managed or project type.
-Where space is available within a project site (the case studies assumed 3% or less of the total site area) to install an infiltration basin or biofiltration system, the cost of installing these two types of LID treatment control measures is under $4 per gallon ($29.92 per cubic foot) and $2 per square foot of Total Impervious Area.
+Where space is available within a project site (the case studies assumed 3 percent or less of the total site area) to install an infiltration basin or biofiltration system, the cost of installing these two types of LID treatment control measures is under $4 per gallon ($29.92 per cubic foot) and $2 per square foot of Total Impervious Area.
 In 2022 dollars, the values equate to $5.16 per gallon ($38.56 per cubic feet) and $2.58 per square foot of total impervious area.
 The analysis shows that infiltration systems are less expensive to install than biofiltration systems.
 This finding is generally consistent with published literature and reports on LID BMP costs in the US.

 Santa Ana Water Board staff found similar information in a 2011 study from the Minnesota Pollution Control Agency.
 Table D.3, below, presents the cost data on 69 BMP projects.
 While both the USEPA and Minnesota reports cover a broad range of geographic and climatic conditions, they illustrate a wide variability in costs of different LID treatment control measures.
-The costs shown have been adjusted to 2023 dollars.
+The costs shown have been adjusted to 2022 dollars.

-Table D.3: Typical Cost of Stormwater LID Treatment Control Measures
+Table D.3: Typical Cost of Stormwater LID Treatment Control Measures in 2022 dollars